awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 + `printer` — Print PDFs or XPS files from the NICE DCV server to the client\.
 + `smartcard` — Read the smart card from the client\.
 + `webcam` — Use the webcam connected to a client computer in a session\.
 Supported on version DCV 2021\.0 and later\.
++ `screenshot` — Save a screenshot of the remote desktop\.
+Supported on version NICE DCV 2021\.2 and later\.

+  When removing `screenshot` authorization, it is recommended that you disable the `clipboard-copy` permission as well\.
+This will prevent users from capturing a screenshot on the clipboard of the server and then pasting it on the client\.
+When the `screenshot` authorization is denied, Windows and macOS will also prevent external tools from capturing a screenshot of the client\.
+For example, using the Windows Snipping Tool on the NICE DCV client window will result in a black image\.
 + `builtin` — All features\.

 **Example**